jrue/contracostacountyelectionmap/README.md

-# contracostacountyelectionmap
+# Contra Costa County Election Map

-Contra Costa County Election Map
+A map of the Contra Costa County election results.
+Data imported from Clairty elections.